mdgolammafuz/AeroCast/docs/README_drift_autoretrain.md

-# Drift Detection and Auto-Retraining in AeroCast++
+# Drift Detection and Auto-Retraining in AeroCast

 This module adds a simple, production-aware mechanism for detecting model drift and automatically triggering retraining.